Surrogate Product Owner

 This creates a problem as the Product Owner have the accountability for the business decisions that have to be made, initially, as well as during the development of the product.
 Among the duties of the Product Owner is ordering the Product Backlog so the right set of features can be delivered at the right time, and clarifying requirements for the Scrum Team.

-If a business person is not available get a previous project manager to take the role of the Product Owner.
+If a business person is not available get a previous project manager or product manager to take the role of the Product Owner.

-If that is also not an option it rolls all the way back to the team, and the team must decide who in the team will be the Product Owner — the person accountable for business decisions.
+If that is also not an option it rolls all the way back to the team, and the team must decide who in the team will be the Product Owner — the person accountable for business decisions and results.

 When the surrogate Product Owner also keeps the role as a team member, the person has two roles, one of which can easily overshadow the other role.
 Therefore, in most cases this will be a temporary solution, where the person over time preferably will let go of one of the roles.